 When you check your dog’s hair while grooming, do not forget to check its ears because neglecting ears can lead to severe, long-term ear infections that can be very painful for your dog.

-Check if its ears are moist from the inside, smell bad, have any discharge, or are not okay, and if they are whining when you check their ears.
-Also, when your dog constantly shakes its head or scratches its ears, there is something wrong with its ears, and you need to check it.
+Check if your dog's ears are moist from the inside, smell bad, have discharge, or are not okay.
+Also, check if your dog whines when you check its ears.
+If your dog constantly shakes its head or scratches its ears, something is wrong with its ears, and you need to check them.

 7. Avoid Regular Baths

 How often you bathe your dog depends on its skin type.
-Bathing cannot be a regular thing for dogs because it can dry out their skin and hair and remove all the natural oils in their skin.
+Regular bathing is not recommended for dogs because it can dry out their skin and hair and remove all the natural oils.

 Bathing your dog after a couple of months is good for its hygiene.
 However, if your dog smells bad and looks extremely dirty because of playing in the dirt, it is best to bathe it so it stays clean.
 Otherwise, on ordinary days, avoid giving it baths now and then.